Palm Springs, California: Museums and other points of interest

+Notable restaurants include 1501 Uptown Gastropub, Chi Chi, Koffi, Sherman's Deli & Bakery, Tac/Quila, and Townie Bagels.

 Sports

 Baseball

-Palm Springs is home to the Palm Springs POWER, a semi-pro collegiate league baseball team composed of college all-stars of the Southern California Collegiate Baseball Association.
-It has a winter league baseball team, the POWER winter team and Palm Springs Chill of the California Winter League (2010) consists of 12 other teams as of 2016.
-The League plays its games in Palm Springs Stadium and also on the baseball field in nearby Palm Springs High School.
-Both sites feature 6 teams of the Palm Springs Collegiate League in the summer.
+Palm Springs is home to the Palm Springs Power, a summer collegiate baseball team currently playing in the California Premier Collegiate League.
+The Power also operate the California Winter League a professional baseball showcase league.
+The league has run since 2010 playing games in January and February.
+The winter league plays their games in Palm Springs Stadium and next to the stadium in Cerritos Park.
+Both sites also feature teams from the Palm Springs Collegiate League in the summer.

 The Palm Springs stadium was once the spring training site of the Major League Baseball California Angels (now the Los Angeles Angels) of the American League from 1961 to 1993.
 The stadium also hosted spring training of the Chicago White Sox in the late 1940s–1950s, the Oakland A's in the 1970s, and the 1950s minor league Seattle Rainiers of the Pacific Coast League also trained there.

 Hockey

 In 2019, Palm Springs was approved to become the home to an American Hockey League (AHL) expansion team to begin play for the 2021–22 season and serve as the development affiliate of the National Hockey League's 2021 expansion team, the Seattle Kraken.
 However, the original project to build an arena in Palm Springs fell through, leading to the team's launch to be delayed by one year to the 2022–23 season.
-The team, later named as the Coachella Valley Firebirds, then began building Coachella Valley Arena in nearby Palm Desert, California.
+The team, later named as the Coachella Valley Firebirds, then began building Acrisure Arena in nearby Thousand Palms, California.